wbabik/Practical_computing/Class_5/Class_5.md

 >
 > You can compress (or decompress - see below) multiple files by specifying their names as `gzip` arguments, explicitly, or using wildcards.
 >
 > `-k` keep the original file.
-By default the original version will be replaced with gzipped `.gz` file
+By default, the original version will be replaced with gzipped `.gz` file
 >
 > `-r directory` compress all the files within the directory and all its subdirectories
 >